Cost is a major factor in long term care decisions

 - Click here to get to Genworth’s online tool

-- Choose the time period for the costs: daily, monthly, or annual
+- Choose the time period for the costs: hourly, daily, monthly, or annual

 Average monthly long term care costs in Texas

-To plan for your older adult’s future, it helps to ask yourself some key questions:
+To plan for your older adult’s future, it helps to ask some key questions:

-- Will they be living with someone or close to someone who can provide some care?
-Or will they need full- or part-time hired help?
+- Will they be living with or near someone who can provide some care?
+Or will they need full- or part-time hired caregiving help?

 - Do they enjoy socializing with others their age?
 Or would they prefer to stay at home and see mostly family?